DillonRawlins99/daily-planning-app/README.md

 # Daily Planning App

-This app was designed with the intent of learning GUI application programming and the Model View Controller design pattern.
+This app was designed with the intent of learning GUI application programming, the development of larger scale applications with bigger code bases, and the Model View Controller design pattern.

-This application is written in JavaFX, a GUI library for the Java programming language.
+This application is written using JavaFX, a GUI library for the Java programming language.

 ## Design and Features